 With each chapter I read, I kept trying to think about why more companies don’t have programs like this.
 There are many programs out there, but it is certainly nowhere near the norm.
 Author Jay Baer points out a few understandable reasons; the breadth of social media’ power is not fully understood by many, there is no direct measure of return on investment with these programs, and it is not clear who in a company is responsible for overseeing these programs.
 I believe it boils down to many people see the potential, but no one wants to take on the responsibilities because, at the end of the day, they will be evaluated on a program where the results are not clear.

 Throughout the book, ideas came to mind on how I can promote Youtility.
 What I have come up with is offering a way for those who read my blog to request a topic that would help them in their professional life.
-So, I have created a new page on my blog called Ask Me where anyone can post a comment or email me with a request for a future blog topic.
+So, I have created a Contanct Me page where anyone can send me an email to request a future blog topic.

 Now think about how you, or your company, can implement Youtility to provide usefulness to consumers.
 Could it be providing free resources online or starting a YouTube channel with videos on using your product/service?
 There are so many possibilities, but it is vital to understand Youtility only works if it is what the public truly wants and they are able to find it.
 So, let the thinking begin…